Central Bank of the Turkish Republic of Northern Cyprus

 The Central Bank of the Turkish Republic of Northern Cyprus (Kuzey Kıbrıs Türk Cumhuriyeti Merkez Bankası), is the central bank of Northern Cyprus.
 It was established on 16 May 1983.
-Norther Cyprus uses the Turkish lira as currency and the main central banking functions are provided by the Central Bank of the Republic of Turkey.
+Northern Cyprus uses the Turkish lira as currency and the main central banking functions are provided by the Central Bank of the Republic of Turkey.

 The bank's headquarters are located in North Nicosia, the capital of Northern Cyprus.

-The bank is also a member of Islamic Financial Services Board(IFSB).
+The bank is also a member of Islamic Financial Services Board (IFSB).